-Is CESM, in present-day simulations, able to reasonably capture geographical patterns and seasonal frequencies of WCBs, as compared to the corresponding climatologies in ERA-Interim?

-- How do these geographical distributions and frequencies change in a future climate, and how do these changes relate to corresponding signals in the WCB-driving extratropical cyclones? - How do the characteristics of WCBs, like inflow moisture, associated precipitation, total diabatic heating, and the isentropic outflow level change in a warmer climate? - 20 What are the implications of the geographical changes and the changed changes in the geographical patterns and in the characteristics for the atmospheric circulation and precipitation?
+- Is CESM, in present-day simulations, able to reasonably capture geographical patterns and seasonal frequencies of WCBs, as compared to the corresponding climatologies in ERA-Interim? - How do these geographical distributions and frequencies change in a future climate, and how do these changes relate to corresponding signals in the WCB-driving extratropical cyclones? - How do the characteristics of WCBs, like inflow moisture, associated precipitation, total diabatic heating and the isentropic outflow level change in a warmer climate? - What are the implications of the geographical changes and the changed characteristics for the atmospheric circulation and precipitation?